Spaces of peace, conflict and crisis

 It explores how people experience and navigate disasters, violence, and emergency, and how these experiences are shaped by their identities, by the opportunities and challenges of displacement, and in their roles as economic, social, and political agents.

 This research stream also considers how physical and digital infrastructures influence the way individuals and institutions engage with each other in times of upheaval.

-- Dr Catherine Arthur - Lecturer in Humanitarian Studies
+- Dr Catherine Arthur - Lecturer in Peace and Conflict Studies

-- Dr Larissa Fast - Senior Lecturer in Humanitarian Studies
+- Dr Larissa Fast - HCRI Director of Research and Senior Lecturer in Humanitarian Studies

 - Dr Billy Tusker Haworth - Lecturer in Disaster Management